lizekss/advanced-python/lecture_6/README.md

 # SQL Database Project
-This project is a simple Python application that uses SQLite3 to manage a library database.
+This project is a simple Python application that uses SQLAlchemy to manage a library database.
 The database consists of two tables: Author and Book.
 The Author table stores information about authors, and the Book table stores information about books.
 ## Getting Started
-To run this project, you will need the sqlite3 and faker libraries.
+To run this project, you will need the SQLAlchemy and faker libraries.

 `pip install requirements.txt`